uvalib/monorepo/packages/markdown-assistant/in.out.md

 Chancellor Henry spoke about a program developed in 2018 that provides iPads for all students, faculty, and staff.
 This program is supported by an Apple employee who is embedded at Wise.
 This program was especially helpful during the COVID-19 virtual period when students and faculty were at home.
 The College’s IT staff helped get hotspots (supplied by UVA) to students who did not have access to the internet, and of course, the iPads helped students who did not have computers.

-This year the College was named an “Apple Distinguished School” and was presented with a plaque from Apple.
+This year the College was been named an “Apple Distinguished School” and was presented with a plaque from Apple.
 Provost Trisha Folds Bennett outlined some projects conducted using this technology.
 Faculty and students presented on use of the technology, and three videos were shown of projects using iPad technology.

 ## Luncheon and Research Blitz